 Use the following steps to migrate data into a geodatabase created from an earlier release of ArcGIS.
 In this example, a personal geodatabase is used.

 - Make sure that the geodatabase does not contain any objects that are specific to the newer release.

 - Create a new personal geodatabase using the previous release of ArcGIS.

-• At ArcGIS 10, the Create File GDB and Create Personal GDB geoprocessing tools have been augmented to include a parameter indicating to which ArcGIS version the created geodatabase should correspond.
+- As of ArcGIS 10, the Create File GDB and Create Personal GDB geoprocessing tools are augmented to include a parameter indicating to which ArcGIS version the created geodatabase should correspond.

 - With the current release of ArcGIS, copy/paste the data into the geodatabase created by the previous release of ArcGIS.

 - The geodatabase now contains the data from the current geodatabase and can be used by the previous release of ArcGIS.